GravityKit/GravityView/readme.txt

 = 2.0.7.2 =

 * Fixed: Table layout not using field Column Width settings
+* Fixed: With "Show Label" disabled, "Custom Label" setting is being displayed (if set)

 = 2.0.7.1 on May 24, 2018 =